SudoSharma/bimpm_implementation/README.md

     ./train.sh

-The script will allow your model to run in the background without interruptions incase your connection ever times out, and the output of the training is stored in `train.out`.
+The script will allow your model to run in the background without interruptions incase your connection ever times out, and the output of the training will be stored in **train.out**.

 ## Training